 A roadie helps musicians while they are on tour by setting up and dismantling equipment, loading the van and perhaps driving it from gig to gig.
-Other names for a roadie include back stage crew.
+Other names for a roadie include back stage crew or road crew.

 You could be:

 loading and unloading vans, trailers and buses with instruments and equipment

 travelling with, and perhaps driving, the van with the musicians and equipment

 helping check and tune instruments and maintain the equipment

 rigging up wires, lighting and sound equipment, perhaps by operating cherry-pickers (hydraulic lifting machines)